stevemcconnell/covid19-forecast-evaluations/README.md

 # Covid19 Death Forecast Evaluations

-## The evaluation file is currently in BETA condition.
-Column names and sequence are subject to change.

 This site contains coronavirus forecast evaluation data for forecasts that have been submitted to Covid-hub in support of the CDC's Ensemble model for Covid-19 death forecasts.
 Graphs and reports in more human readable form are available on the CovidComplete website at https://stevemcconnell.com/cdc-covid-19-forecast-evaluations/.

+Column names are stable and will not change.
+Column positions are subject to change.

 ## General contents of the Covid-19 forecast evaluation file